 The advantage is that a good height prevents them from drowning even in deep water areas.

-These dog breeds usually have a waterproof coat, webbed paws and long heads and snouts that help them breathe and float on the water surface.
+These dog breeds usually have a waterproof coat, webbed paws, and long heads & snouts, which helps them breathe and float on the water surface.

-Certain breeds that are known to be natural swimmers are The Labrador, The Golden Retriever, Chesapeake Bay Retriever, Poodle, etc.
+Certain breeds that are known to be natural swimmers are Labrador, Golden Retriever, Chesapeake Bay Retriever, Poodle, etc.

-These dogs have almost waterproof coats and a dense undercoat that not only protects them from ice-cold conditions but helps them swim even in freezing temperatures.
+These dogs have almost waterproof coats and a dense undercoat, which not only protects them from ice-cold conditions but helps them swim even in freezing temperatures.

 The names such as Irish Water Spaniel and Portuguese Water Dog suggest that these dogs are made for the water and love being around rivers and lakes.

 Newfoundland is another breed that is bred for water activities and commonly found in lifeguard stations for rescuing errant swimmers.

 - Labrador Retriever